mikedalpee/csis-604-blog/README.md

     mvn exec:java -DGetSwaggerDoc

-### Deploying the sample API to App Engine
+### Deploying the project to App Engine

-To deploy the sample API:
+To deploy the project:

 0. Invoke the `gcloud` command to deploy the API configuration file: